Where to Stay in Porto, Portugal — A Guide to the Best Areas and Hotels

 Is Porto or Lisbon better?

-The first thing you should know is that each of the cities has its charms and flaws, and it is definitely worth visiting both.
+The first thing you should know is that each city has its charms and flaws, and it is definitely worth visiting both.
 But, anyway, here is what I think.

-Price – Despite the fact that prices in Porto have risen significantly in recent years and are now comparable to those in Lisbon, the truth is that visiting Porto is still less expensive than visiting the capital.
+Price – Even though prices in Porto have risen significantly in recent years and are now comparable to those in Lisbon, the truth is that visiting Porto is still less expensive than visiting the capital.
 In Porto, you spend less on food, transport, and historical monuments.

-Activities for tourists – Both Porto and Lisbon are very diversified cities where you can find activities for all tastes and moods.
-Both cities have incredible viewpoints; beautiful churches; must-see monuments; activities for families with children; historical tramways; and much more.
+Activities for tourists – Porto and Lisbon are diversified cities where you can find activities for all tastes and moods.
+Both cities have incredible viewpoints, beautiful churches, must-see monuments, activities for families with children, historical tramways, and much more.

 Daytrips.
 You can use both cities as starting points to explore other beautiful areas around them.
 From Lisbon, you can visit the famous towns of Sintra, Bidos, and Fátima.